 The sheer emphasis on custom water cooling, imbuing the whole case with the idea of custom water cooling, is a bold and smart move that pays immensely for the Thermaltake DistroCase 350p and brands it as one of the Best Water Cooling Cases money can buy.

-If you have struggled in the past with water cooling systems and require a PC case that is easy to infuse water cooling in and designed for the sole purpose of water cooling, then be sure to check out the Thermaltake Distro Case 350p, as it makes custom water cooling a breeze.
+If you have struggled in the past with water cooling systems and require a PC case that is easy to infuse water cooling in and designed for the sole purpose of water cooling, then be sure to check out the Thermaltake Distro Case 350p.
+It is the Best PC Case with a Built-In Water Reservoir.

 Our Criteria for selecting these Water Cooling Cases